sachan0007/OLD_Backup/JenkinsAssignment5.md

 In build execute shell add command to use that parameter and create user.
-Also add "id $username" to get info of user after creation
+Also add "id $username" to get info of user after creation.
+NOTE: Add jenkins to not get prompted for password when using sudo.To do that add "jenkins ALL=(ALL) NOPASSWD:ALL" in

+Build project with parameter.